 The following indicator will be presented in the performance indicators report:

-A. The % of schools that have been awarded green flag status.

-In order to compile this information, data will be obtained directly from An Taisce: The National Trust for Ireland.
+A. The % of schools that have been awarded/ renewed green flag status in the two years to 31 December 2019 In order to compile this information, data will be obtained directly from An Taisce: The National Trust for Ireland.